Where everything's made with love

 Amount Per Serving: Calories: 257Total Fat: 13gSaturated Fat: 5gTrans Fat: 1gUnsaturated Fat: 6gCholesterol: 67mgSodium: 653mgCarbohydrates: 12gFiber: 1gSugar: 7gProtein: 22g

-If you haven't already, please check out my Facebook page and find me on Pinterest, where I will post easy, delicious, and family-friendly recipes every week!
+If you haven't already, please look me up on Facebook and Pinterest, where I share easy, delicious, family-friendly recipes every week!

 If you enjoyed a post, I'd love it if you would leave a ⭐⭐⭐⭐⭐ review or a comment.
 It really helps my little business. ❤❤